choria-io/website/docs/content/autoagents/watcher_reference/_index.md

 This creates an Apple Home Kit button reported as `Extractor`, it will be a simple on/off style button that fires `success_transition` when pressed on and `fail_transition` when pressed off.

-When another watcher, or external RPC event, transitions the machine to different states this button can flip to on or off dependant on the states listed in `on_when` and `off_when`.
+When another watcher, or external RPC event, transitions the machine to different states this button can flip to on or off dependent on the states listed in `on_when` and `off_when`.

 ```yaml
 - name: extractor